nicb/smermcloud/README.md

 # SmermCloud

-A SoundCloud lookalike library to manage SMERM music data.
+A SoundCloud lookalike client library to manage SMERM music data into the SMERMCloud server.

 ## Installation